 Data themes, with relevant data stories, allow exploration of national problems of prescribing practice such as polypharmacy, and medicine overutilisation and underutilisation in different populations.
 These issues connect to broader strategies of improving equitable access to medicines and health improvement.

-As well as an Annual Report, EPiC themes include asthma, cardiovascular disease, cilazapril prescribing, diabetes and gout, with mental health due in 2023.
-The centre panel of this EPiC user guide shows a snapshot of the cilazapril data theme, annotated with numbered points to help familiarise you with EPiC’s functionality.
+As well as an Annual Report, EPiC themes include antibiotics, asthma, cardiovascular disease, cilazapril, gout, opioids, type 2 diabetes, and youth mental health.
+The centre panel of this EPiC user guide shows a snapshot of the asthma data theme, annotated with numbered points to help familiarise you with EPiC’s functionality.

 Acknowledgments